 Duration: 7 hours

-Since Cao Bang stands on the high plateau, your way there will be occupied by winding roads and several passes.
+Since Cao Bang stands on a high plateau, your way there will be occupied by winding roads and several passes.
 Even locals consider riding from Hanoi to Cao Bang as a daunting task, so you should think thoroughly before deciding to travel by a motorbike.

 Bike rental price: VND 150,000 – 300,000/day/bike